MicrosoftDocs/dynamics-365-unified-operations-public/financials/project-management/project-resourcing.md

 14. For the **Business analyst 1** resource, open the lookup, and click **Launch resource assignments form**.
 15. Select a worker for the task.
 16. Click **Soft assign** &gt; **Full capacity**.
+17. Click **Save**, and close the page.

+> [!NOTE]
-17. Click **Save**, and close the page. **Note:** You don't receive a warning that the specified resource is now 2, because the number of resources remains at 1.
+> You don't receive a warning that the specified resource is now 2, because the number of resources remains at 1.
 18. On the **Work breakdown structure** page, validate the resource assignment on the WBS, and then click **Save**.

 ## Resource fulfillment for planned resources